 Dutch veterinarian gives second life

-With her big blue eyes she looks at you lovingly and you can almost see her regained joy of life.
-She jumps after her ball completely exuberantly and that without swaying or falling down.
+As she looks at you lovingly with her big blue eyes, you can sense her regained joy of life.
+She jumps after her ball exuberantly, without swaying or falling down.
 A picture that would not have been possible without the help of the animal protection organisation Kannan Animal Welfare.

-Goose is a 4 month old Siberian husky lady who was found abandoned in New Delhi, India last August.
-What nobody knows, Goose suffers from hydrocephalus.
+Goose is a 4-month-old Siberian husky lady who was found abandoned in New Delhi, India last August.
+What nobody knew was that Goose is suffering from hydrocephalus.
 That means her body is producing too much brain fluid.
-As a result she suffered from coordination problems, sudden falling down, chronic headaches and epileptic tremor.
+As a result, she experienced coordination problems, sudden falling down, chronic headaches and epileptic tremor.
 If left untreated, this disease can cause brain damage and even death.

 There are over 30 million wild street dogs in India and they are a subject of dispute that affects the whole nation.
-Here the opinions differ.
+There are different opinions.
 One side wants to help the dogs, the other would like to get rid of them.
-If a dog with strange symptoms is added to this, the willingness of people to help is very low.
-For this reason, Goose was so lucky that she was found by the animal welfare organisation Kannan Animal Welfare and taken to a doctor.
-After the diagnosis it was clear that an Indian veterinarian cannot help the animal, because neurosurgery on animals is a foreign word in India.
+In this situation, if a dog presents with unusual symptoms, the willingness of people to help is very low.
+For this reason, Goose was very lucky to be found by the animal welfare organisation Kannan Animal Welfare and taken to the veterinarian.
+After the diagnosis, it became obvious that she could not be helped in India, because neurosurgery on animals is not performed here.

-Kannan Animal Welfare sponsored the arrival and stay of Dr. Meji and Mex Vet paid for the medical procedures.
+Kannan Animal Welfare sponsored Dr. Meji's trip and stay and Mex Vet paid for the medical procedures.

-At about this time B. Braun also became involved in the events.
-A shunt system was needed for the animal.
-B. Braun donated this shunt system when they heard about the Goose story from Dr. Meji.
+At that time, B. Braun also became involved in the project, because a shunt system was needed for the dog.
+B. Braun donated an Aesculap® shunt system when they heard about the story of Goose.

-Goose has come through the operation very well and now has good prospects for a happy and healthy life.
+Goose has recovered from the operation very well and has now good prospects for a happy and healthy life.